Pramod07Ch/Portfolio-website/content/authors/admin/_index.md

 I am a Mechanical engineering graduate and experienced Industrial engineer, currently doing my Master's in Commerical vehicle technology with a special focus on applications of Machine learning in the field of ADAS and Autonomous Driving.

-At Present, working on my master thesis with a focus on the application of Graph neural networks in decision making for autonomous vehicles.

-In addition, I am working with Rheinmetall as a working student in the Assistance and connectivity department.
-Also, as a Reinforcement learning research assistant for a topic on Factory layout optimization in FBK, TU Kaiserslautern.
+Currently, working on my master thesis with a focus on the application of Graph neural networks in decision making for autonomous vehicles.
+In addition, I am working with Rheinmetall AG as a working student and as a Reinforcement learning research assistant in TU Kaiserslautern.

 I am proficient in Machine Learning, Data Analysis and Visualization.
 I am passionate about research in the areas of ADAS, Autonomous driving and Data-driven development.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.